UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 plot shows 5 summary statistics.

-The box represents three values, the median in the middle and the lower and upper quartile at the edges This means that means that 50% of the data points lie within the box.
+The box represents three values, the median in the middle and the lower and upper quartile at the edges This means that 50% of the data points lie within the box.

 The lines extending from the box are called whiskers and they can represent a few different statistics.
 Sometimes, they are showing the